-The Smith Institute
+The Smith Institute (local housing companies)

 Research profiling the role, performance and opportunities of local housing companies (LHCs) and examining their role as providers of new affordable housing.

 Why we are funding this project

 To improve understanding and create an evidence base about the potential of LHCs to deliver affordable homes and to identify ways that LHCs could be better supported in doing this.

 To improve understanding of which housing ideas have potential to create change, through robust testing and analysis.